Mustafa-Shabbir-Bhavanagarwala/Projects/Power BI - Analyzing Mobile Usage & App Engagement Trends/README.md

 ## Overview

-This Power BI dashboard project explores behavioral insights into mobile screen time and app usage across demographics.
+In this project, the behavioral insights into mobile screen time and app usage across demographics are explored using Power BI.
 The goal is to identify usage trends, app engagement levels, and behavioral nuances by age, gender, and location.

----

 ## Dataset Description

-**Dataset Name**: `mobile_usage_behavioral_analysis`

-It contains mobile usage data of users aged 18–60 from various cities.
+The dataset contains mobile usage data of users aged 18–60 from various cities in the United States.
 Key fields include:

 - `User_ID`: Unique user identifier
 - `Age`, `Gender`, `Location`